-However, as of today, experiments have not provided any evidence in favour of supersymmetry.
+However, experiments have not provided any signs of SUSY yet.

 String theory is our best candidate for a consistent theory of quantum gravity that incorporates gauge interactions including the Standard Model of Particle Physics.

 String phenomenology focuses on the construction and study of phenomenological features of string derived gauge models.
 These include extensions of the SM or GUTs that comprise the SM.
 The research in this field has yielded low energy effective models with realistic characteristics, including the $SU(3)^3$, flipped $SU(5) \times U(1)$, Pati-Salam models.
 All these models exhibit N = 1 space-time supersymmetry.
 Space-time supersymmetry is not required for consistency in string theory.